gregwebs/hamlet.js/README.md

 <b>spaces  </b>
 ```

-An imporant difference is that this library automatically adds white space after tags.
+This library automatically adds white space *after* tags.
 If you don't want white space, you point it out with a '>' character, that you could think of a the end of the last tag.
 You can also use the '>' If you want more than one space.

 ``` html
 <p>